a-type/rout/app/public/game-data/heir-apparent/rules.md

 After the first round, the rest of the game begins.
 To start off every round, your Lodging tiles will produce one unit.
 You may assign each unit to an adjacent Tile.
 At the end of the round, Tiles occupied by units will produce an Effect, depending on the type of Tile.

+## Expanding your fortress

+Every 5 turns you can draft a new group of Construction Site tiles to add to your fortress.
+A unit must be assigned to each placed Construction Site tile to turn it into an actual fortress Tile.

 ## Game end

 When any number of players reach 12 Artifacts during a round, the game ends.
 All players who achieve 12 Artifacts are crowned as the new regents.
 You may have to share the throne...